Dialogues with AI Reduce Beliefs in Misinformation but Build No Lasting Discernment Skills: System Design

 \subsection{Data Curation}

 We randomly selected 55 news items from the MiRAGeNews dataset \cite{huang2024miragenews}, which comprises 12,500 high-quality image-caption pairs—both real news items and AI-generated pairs produced using state-of-the-art generators—along with their ground truth labels (Real or Fake).
 Figure \ref{fig:dataset} shows representative examples from the dataset.
 These selected news items were processed through the architecture discussed in Figure \ref{fig:architecture_overview} and prompted to output "Real" or "Fake".
 The output was then compared with the ground truth labels from the MiRAGeNews dataset.
 The system misclassified 6 items, which we removed from the dataset.
 The remaining 49 items formed our final dataset, which was distributed across three study phases.
 Throughout the three phases, participants evaluated 4 randomly selected news items (2 real and 2 fabricated), followed by confidence ratings on 4 previously unseen items to assess whether they could correctly distinguish between real and fake news in unassisted sessions.
-In phases 2 and 3, the unassisted evaluation sessions included 6 items: 4 novel unseen items and 2 items previously encountered in the preceding phase.
-This design allowed us to measure both immediate learning on misinformation discernment and retention over time.
+In phases 2 and 3, the unassisted evaluation sessions immediately after AI interactions included 6 items: 4 novel unseen items and 2 items previously encountered in the preceding phase.
+However, we excluded 2 previously seen items from the preceding phase to measure immediate learning on misinformation discernment.
 The items span diverse topics, including elections, protests, court proceedings, diplomatic events, health matters, and disasters, ensuring broad coverage of typical news categories where misinformation commonly appears.